 The more you step away, the more they hate it and refuse to accept it, so instead, they keep coming at you.
 They become more determined, more spiteful, more frustrated that their behaviour isn’t working, and they engage in more extreme actions!
-Progressively, their harassment and other unpleasant behaviour make you want to escape them for good.
+Progressively, their harassment and other unpleasant behavior make you want to escape them for good.

 As the narcissist becomes more desperate, they try to get ammunition and support from peers, as they paint a completely different picture; one of victimhood, and having been hard done by, due to you wanting nothing to do with them.

 In my case, they even went one step further than that, and deliberately pedaled LIES about me.
 I maintained a dignified silence, while they controlled the dialogue and ensured there was no available avenue to defend myself.
-I was depicted as "manipulative" and "controlling" because I was gradually cutting them out of my life as a result of this intense and alarming behaviour.
+I was depicted as "manipulative" and "controlling" because I was gradually cutting them out of my life as a result of this intense and alarming behavior.
 They went even harder core than that, and completely slandered my name and character in multiple other ways.

 In reality, cutting ties was the only choice available to me, if I wanted to put an end to the never ending toxicity and torment.
 All those people who heard my name being slandered didn’t know it was slander (or perhaps they preferred not to know).
-They also didn’t know about the stalking, hate mail, or repeated hang-up calls I endured before the ties were completely cut.
+They also didn’t know about the hate mail, stalking, or repeated hang-up calls I endured before the ties were completely cut.
 By depicting me as the villain, the narcissist aimed to make their lies the 'perceived reality' to achieve their toxic goals, and had hoped to damage or destroy my life in the process.

 Nothing I did or said, changed it.
 No level of reasonableness or decency from me mattered.
 It just got worse.
 Their toxicity spread, and I had to cut ties with other people connected with the narcissist because they were brainwashed, which made those relationships strained or toxic too.
 People have a tendency to "gang up" and attack in numbers, thinking there is a good reason to do so (let's be clear... there is never a good reason to do that).

 Little did I realise that you can never get closure with a narcissist.
 They just carry more resentment toward you.
 Despite their toxic implosion due to their failed campaign, there were no learnings they took from the experience other than doing more to cover up their behaviour so others wouldn't notice.
-Consequently, I cut off contact again and kept it that way.
-On the one hand it was a big mistake to resume contact.
-Yet on the other hand, it also showed me that they are incapable of change and I guess that's my closure.

 I always try with people... but ultimately, I'm too self-respecting, secure and confident in myself to suffer fools.
 Life's too short!
 If you’re ever on the receiving end of this type of ongoing behaviour, that’s called narcissism.
 Get out while you can (and STAY OUT!).